dayne/node-red-contrib-rtl_433/README.md

 #### rtl install failing: `usb_open error -3`

-The rtl installer helper app tries to make bootstrapping the `rtl_433` dependancy easy on Debian/Ubuntu/Raspbian system.
+The rtl installer helper app tries to make bootstrapping the `rtl_433` dependency easy on Debian/Ubuntu/Raspbian system.
 It is by no means perfect.

 ```
 usb_open error -3